-- Passive bodywork techniques – include therapies where some form of touch or manual pressure is applied to your body or the unseen energy field surrounding your body.
+Some techniques are passive – therapists apply some form of touch or manual pressure to your body.
 Examples include aromatherapy, massage and reflexology.

 What are the benefits?